 This post gives insight into places to visit in Puglia, exploring towns Ostuni, Locorotondo and popular Alberobello; with scenic pictures, unusual traditions and typical tourist spots.

-For those like me who are not so good at Geography, Puglia is located on the heel of the boot on Italy’s map.
+If you are wondering, where is Puglia..?
+Puglia is located on the heel of the boot on Italy’s map.

 Whilst the region of Puglia, without doubt, gives tourists an insight into true Italian culture, there is still much to discover amongst the labyrinth of white-washed streets found in many of Puglia’s picturesque towns.